darinnstathos/configure-ad/README.md

 <img src="https://i.imgur.com/JjCFyjm.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <img src="https://i.imgur.com/k7QDAua.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

-<p>**Side notes:
+<p>**Side notes:</p>

 * If you go inside DC-1 VM > Active Directory Users and Computers > Users > Domain Users > Members: that’s where everyone is and where everyone will get added automatically
 * Group Policy allows us to do this remotely and with MANY computers (hundred or thousands of computers instantly instead of logging into each computer one by one), but that’s beyond the scope of here

 <h3>🟢 Step 7: Create additional users and log into Client-1 with those users</h3>